-The Ferber method will generally work for children anywhere from 4-months-old and up.
+The Ferber method will generally work for children anywhere from 4 months old and up.

 4 months is often listed as an option because some families have seen success at this age.
-The Ferber method will only work at this age if your baby’s brain has matured into the more adult-like sleep pattern (read more about sleep training guidelines here) – and your baby’s nutritional needs are met during daytime hours so that they can sleep all night.
+The Ferber method will only work at this age if your baby’s brain has matured into a more adult-like sleep pattern (read more about sleep training guidelines here) – and your baby’s nutritional needs are met during daytime hours so that they can sleep all night.

 So the odds of the Ferber method working at 4 months old are there – but the odds improve greatly at 5 months old and older.

 The Ferber method can also work well for older children – it’s worked well for families of toddlers and preschoolers, too.
 Some families I’ve talked to do make minor modifications for older children, though.
 Yes, we’ll talk about common customizations and modifications later on in the article.

 How to do the Ferber Method of Sleep Training

 While most people focus first on the set intervals for checking on your child, there are a few, vital steps that tend to get skipped if you start with the check-ins.
 So let’s make sure we start at the very beginning – so that you’ll see success with the Ferber method.